dhthwy/r/README.md

 #

+"Always best to be honest and upfront when it comes to important things, especially when people are depending on you.
+Lying, bullshitting, etc just leads to loss of trust, and loss of trust is the death knell for any type of healthy relationship.

+Life is not a game of one.

+Even those without much still have significant history and impact on other people.

+For that reason, the wise default to kindness and respect.
+Both of these things are what most people expect from others by default, and most people repay by giving you that same kind and respect in return.
+The default behavior isn't earned- it's expected from any civilized person.

+I for one am not the revenge type, but anyone can get there if you push them hard enough as I have been.
+"

+---

 "And some cog dis. isn't so bad as long as you catch up now and then.
 Sometimes it's necessary.
 That's understood.

 But you can't let a severe form go on for years and years while you provide preferential treatment to everyone else.